getkirby/ideas/README.md

-# ideas
+# Ideas

 This repo has only one purpose: to collect feature ideas and enhancements in the issues tracker.